 HSPH offers a summer-only option for the MPH program in two fields of study: Quantitative Methods and Clinical Effectiveness.
 Qualified students with an interest in the areas of quantitative methods or clinical effectiveness may complete the MPH degree through courses offered in the Summer Session for Public Health Studies.
 The summer-only MPH program is available only for the two areas noted, and the selection of courses is limited.
 The degree requirements take three years to complete, over three consecutive summers.
 Applicants to the summer-only MPH program must hold a doctoral degree; applicants holding only a bachelor’s or master’s degree are not eligible for the summer-only MPH option.
 Students selecting a summer-only degree option may not take courses during the academic year.

 Program Options and Admissions Requirements

-The summer-only MPH concentrations share most of the same course offerings; however, the entry point for each concentration is different.
+The summer-only MPH fields of study share most of the same course offerings; however, the entry point for each field of study is different.

 The summer-only MPH Quantitative Methods (QM) program is open to individuals with an MD or PhD.
-The Quantitative Methods concentration is designed to prepare health care professionals whose key strength will be in the application of numeric analysis to the health needs of communities large and small.
-The concentration emphasizes study design, data analysis, and the application of quantitative methods to decision-making and to research in public health.
+The Quantitative Methods field of study is designed to prepare health care professionals whose key strength will be in the application of numeric analysis to the health needs of communities large and small.
+The field of study emphasizes study design, data analysis, and the application of quantitative methods to decision-making and to research in public health.
 Students pursue courses in a variety of areas, such as the distribution of diseases and behavior.